djeada/Frontend-Notes/notes/05_javascript_frameworks.md

 }
 ```

+#### Virtual DOM

+The following happen when you try to update DOM in React:

+1. The entire virtual DOM gets updated.
+2. The virtual DOM gets compared to what it looked like before you updated it.
+React figures out which objects have changed.
+3. The changed objects, and the changed objects only, get updated on the real DOM.
+4. Changes on the real DOM cause the screen to change.

+The authors of React say that virtual DOM helps to accelerate webpage rendering.
+This is just partially correct.
+It may be faster in certain cases.
+Users on Facebook, for example, scroll a lot.
+Scrolling triggers a paint event, which is quite expensive.
+Reducing the amount of paint events speeds up Virtual DOM apps.

+Here is a benchmark, which is a collection of performance test results for all known frameworks: https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html

 #### Conditional rendering

 In React, conditional rendering is done using the <code>if</code> statement.
 In the example below we change the text display on the button depending on whether the button is clicked or not.